SujalAhrodia/Algorithms_DS/README.md

 >9.
 Given a binary tree and a sum, determine if the tree has a root-to-leaf path such that adding up all the values along the path equals the given sum.
 >10.
 Given a binary tree, check whether it is a mirror of itself (ie, symmetric around its center).
 >11.
 Given an array A of N positive integers and another number X. Determine whether or not there exist two elements in A whose sum is exactly X.
+>12.
+Given an input string, reverse the string word by word.
 </details>